Skip to main content

 Selects the MIDI port on which the Sound will send MIDI data.

 If Maschine is running in stand-alone mode, available entries are None (MIDI output deactivated, default setting), every activated MIDI output port, as well as any Sound in the same Group containing a Plug-in that can receive MIDI (multitimbral Plug-in).
-Check the MIDI page of the Preferences panel to enable the desired MIDI output ports on your MIDI interfaces (see Preferences – MIDI Page).
+Check the MIDI page of the Preferences panel to enable the desired MIDI output ports on your MIDI interfaces (see Preferences – MIDI page).

 If Maschine is running as a plug-in in a host application, the entries for the activated MIDI output ports are None (MIDI output deactivated, default setting) and Host.
 If Host is selected, Maschine will forward the MIDI data from the Sound to the host application.
 This notably allows you to record what you play on the pads as MIDI files in your host — e.g., for further editing, controlling other instruments, etc.